Harmful Algal Blooms and Marine Biotoxins

 Symptoms from Consuming Toxic Shellfish: Saxitoxin causes Paralytic Shellfish Poisoning (PSP), which includes numbness and tingling in the face and extremities, followed by headache, dizziness, nausea and a loss of coordination.
 According to the Center for Disease Control, when people consume saxitoxin in sufficient quantities, the onset of symptoms can be rapid, anywhere from between 15 minutes to 10 hours after eating the contaminated shellfish.
 In mild cases, the individual might recover in a few days; however, in more severe paralysis, respiratory failure and death can occur within two to 25 hours.
 Unfortunately, saxitoxin cannot be removed through cooking as it accumulates in the tissues of molluscan shellfish.

-The Bureau of Marine Resources Shellfisheries Section conduct marine biotoxin monitoring of local waters to identify where these toxic HABs may be occurring in order to protect human health.
+The Division of Marine Resources Shellfisheries Bureau conduct marine biotoxin monitoring of local waters to identify where these toxic HABs may be occurring in order to protect human health.

 Non-Toxic Marine Algal Blooms